 The rule of thumb in business and marketing is the more choice you give your customers, the better.
 Recent studies and the experience of several Fortune 500 companies have shown that’s not always true.

-In fact, it seems at a certain point, the more choice you offer consumers, the more complex and confusing their decision-making process becomes, and the less likely they are to make a purchase.
+In fact, it seems at a certain point, the more product choice you offer consumers, the more complex and confusing their decision-making process becomes, and the less likely they are to make a purchase.
 At the same time, giving little or no choice can be equally counterproductive, particularly when competitors are offering options and features consumers want.

 The goal for growth-minded businesses is to hit the sweet spot between too much and too little choice.
 And hitting that target can only come about when you have a thorough understanding of your customer and prospective customer base and do insightful research to learn what they want in a given product or service.